March 23, 2015

 Even if you choose not to sell your comic book and start giving it away at no cost, you will still find yourself fighting for the attention of comic book readers.
 Therefore, you should conceive a way to make potential readers stop for a moment, open your comic, and become enchanted.

 That’s the exact way of thinking that should drive you to making the best product and getting it in the right place and at the right time, so you make the impact you’re hoping for.
-A sound financial plan will help make sure your strategy is cost effective and you allocate your resources only in the most efficient activities that will bring the best return on investment.
+When considering tips on comic book printing, a sound financial plan will help make sure your strategy is cost effective and you allocate your resources only in the most efficient activities that will bring the best return on investment.

 Do this, and you are ready to publish your first comic book!